Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./017.png)

 The bone is now the child of the blderik Level3 bone.
-Now go back to object mode, select the object blderik Level3 right-click, select Parent and Clear Parent.
+Now go back to object mode, select the object blderik Level3 with right-click, select Parent and Clear Parent.

 ![](./018.png)